 Leverage the power of webinars

 While you’re leveraging the power of live demonstration through video, don’t forget to consider the role of webinars in your customer education strategy.

 Perhaps there’s something new happening with your brand, or with one of your products?
 Offer a free webinar on your LMS, and advertise it on your blog and social media channels.
 Webinars bring a sense of active discussion and collaboration to your training, and this can be invaluable in making customers feel considered, engaged, and satisfied.

 Create relatable case studies

 Case studies and scenarios provide a valuable opportunity to practice new skills.
 They provide a safe space for customers to fail and try again, and also to get feedback that helps them succeed in the future.
 This can make them feel comfortable with a product before making the financial commitment to purchase it.

-When you leverage an LMS that integrates with your CRM and allows you to upload your training content in various formats, your customer education efforts are bound to pay off.
+With an LMS that integrates with your CRM, you’ll be able to upload your training content in various formats, and your customer education efforts are bound to pay off.
 Even better if your LMS provides mobile features so you can truly deliver customer training anywhere, anytime.

 By using the best practices we’ve outlined here in combination with a powerful LMS, your customer education won’t only improve customers’ product knowledge, but also their ongoing trust in your brand.